leowmjw/my-articles/ENGINEERSMY/NOMAD_NATIVE_ESCLUSTER_LOCAL_AZURERM/Nomad-Native-Scheduling-ESCluster-Local-AzureRM.md

 Confirm Nomad Client (Laptop) has recognized the Java driver:

-- Click the "Clients" link in the sidebar and click on the ID link for the laptop:
+- Click the "Clients" link in the sidebar and click on the ID link for the laptop.
+You should see the driver properties of java set to 1:

     ![Nomad Client Java Driver](./IMAGES/Nomad-Client-Java-Driver.png)

 ### Single Node

 In order to get started porting over the ElasticSearch startup scripts, get the latest ES binaries.
-It can be served locally to mimic its binary deployment in production as an artifact.
+It should be served locally to mimic its binary deployment in production as an artifact.
 Use any local web server like http-server to serve the directory in which the binary has been downloaded to.
 Get http-server via the command `npm install -g http-server` if not already available.

+Serve the downloaded file (in zip format, no need to unzip!) as per below:
 ```bash
 # The downloaded ES zip file is stored in the ELASTICSEARCH folder
 leow$ http-server ELASTICSEARCH/